September 17-18, 2019 | Valley Center, CA | Conference

 Stronger partnerships and cooperation between federal, state, local and tribal authorities will not only make our tribal communities safer, but surrounding communities as well.
 Examine effective strategies that incorporate collaboration among multi-jurisdictional and multidisciplinary partners to address public safety concerns.
 Explore success models of other tribal communities and their surrounding jurisdictions.

 This event is sponsored by the Office of Community Oriented Policing Services, U.S. Department of Justice Training is approved by the U.S. Department of Justice.
-Topics will include: * Importance of multi-jurisdictional partnerships and community policing in enhancing public safety * Local, state-level and regional partnership successes * Collaborative partnerships focused on assisting individuals experiencing mental health crises * More topics coming soon!
+Topics will include: * Importance of multi-jurisdictional partnerships and community policing in enhancing public safety * Local, state-level and regional partnership successes * Updated trends and collaborative partnerships focused on addressing the fentanyl and opioid crisis

 Upon completion of this training, you will be able to: * Identify collaborative methods to foster partnership development or enhancement between tribal, federal, state, county and local law enforcement and service provider agencies * Describe examples of successful community policing partnership to address community safety concerns * Explain the importance of multi-jurisdictional and multi-disciplinary partnerships in enhancing public safety * List key stakeholders that can potentially assist in addressing public safety threats in your own community